The (new) Cadillac Database©

-There has been already so much myth, inaccuracy and hype surrounding this car that I would not be surprised if I saw it advertised for sale again, in a few years time, for $5,000,000!
-It might well be described then as a V-16 Cadillac “… designed by Figoni et Falaschi, with an interior by Jacques Saoutchik and custom-tuned engine by Hartmann, Switzerland ... a car with the elegance of French master coachbuilders and the precision of a Swiss watch!”
+There has been already so much myth, inaccuracy and hype surrounding this car that I would not be surprised if I saw it advertised for sale again, in a few years time, for $n-million dollars and described as a V16 Cadillac “… designed by Figoni et Falaschi, with an interior by Jacques Saoutchik of Paris and custom-tuned engine by Hartmann of Lausanne, Switzerland ... a fabulous car with the elegance of French master coachbuilders and the precision of a Swiss watch!”

 In January, 1986 it was offered for sale at the annual Barrett-Jackson auction in Scottsdale, Arizona.
-It was named the V-16 roadster by “Von Hartmann”.
-I assume that name was copied from the Veedol Star Parade program, written in German.
-In that language, “von” simply means “by".
-In other words, this was not the “Von Hartmann” roadster but simply the “roadster by Hartmann”.
-Yes, Barrett apparently does have a problem with foreign names and phrases!
+There, it was labeled as the V16 roadster by “Von Hartmann”.
+I assume that name was copied from the Veedol Star Parade program, written in German; in that language, “von” simply means “by” or “of”; in other words, this was not the “Von Hartmann” roadster but simply the “roadster by Hartmann”.
+Yes, the folks at Barrett seem to have a problem with foreign names and phrases!

-Later that same year the V-16 was shown at the annual Pebble Beach Concours d'Elégance where it was greatly admired.
-There was a brief report on that event in Old Cars Weekly for September 18, 1986.
+Later that same year the V16 was shown at the annual Pebble Beach Concours d'Elégance where it is said to have been greatly admired (unfortunately, I have not found a photo of the car at that venue).
+There was a brief report on that event in Old Cars Weekly for September 18, 1986 (no luck finding that issue either).
 At that time, the owner of the car was still identified as Mr. P.A.
 Parviz of London.
 Perhaps he had a lay-away arrangement with Mr. Barrett.

-Although I have found no record of the transaction, I assume that Mr. Parviz eventually sold the car in late 1986 or early 1987 to well-known collector-auctioneer, Thomas Barrett III.
-I caught a glimpse of the car, in mid-1987, in a magazine called The Duesenberg Experience; on page 20 was a picture of the new owner standing amidst what was described in the caption as a part of his vast car collection.
-Clearly visible in the background, on the right of the photo, was the huge Cadillac V-16 roadster in its latest incongruous and gaudy garb.
+Although I have found no record of the transaction, I assume that Mr. Parviz eventually sold the car in late 1985 or early 1986 to well-known collector-auctioneer, Thomas Barrett III.
+I caught a glimpse of it in mid-1987, in a magazine called The Duesenberg Experience; on page 20 was a picture of the new owner, standing among what was described in the caption as a part of his vast car collection.
+Clearly visible in the background, on the right of the photo, was the huge Cadillac V16 roadster in its latest incongruous garb.

-Tom Barrett II with two cars in his collection;
+Tom Barrett III with two cars in his collection;

 Considering the number and wording of the various ads run in the specialized press immediately after the last-but-one owner acquired the car, in my opinion he bought it merely for speculation, probably hoping to cash in on the much-bandied Figoni-Falaschi myth.